How did Army veteran Daniel Alarik build Grunt Style into the nation’s largest military and patriotic lifestyle apparel company?

 Grunt Style eschews traditional marketing channels.
-Instead, the company connects with customers through its website and social media, where Grunt Style has racked up nearly 2.3 million Facebook fans and more than 500,000 Instagram followers as well as a large YouTube audience.
-Grunt Style also has affiliations with NASCAR, Mixed Martial Arts and Ultimate Fighting Championship.
-Grunt Style and their employees also pride themselves on supporting numerous veteran- and community-related charitable causes.
+Instead, the company connects with customers through its website and social media, where they have racked up nearly 2.3 million Facebook fans and more than 500,000 Instagram followers as well as a large YouTube audience.
+Also, the brand has affiliations with NASCAR, Mixed Martial Arts and Ultimate Fighting Championship.
+Grunt Style and its employees also pride themselves on supporting numerous veteran- and community-related charitable causes.

 “I didn’t ask what it was paying.
 I just asked when I needed to be there,” he says.

 In four short years, Jensen advanced from the T-shirt table to the C-suite.